ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 Units Mix-up
 ------------

 The analysis of demographic data reveled a multimodal distribution within the "Height" attribute.
-The generated plot in the demographic data exploration report clearly illustrates the overlap of two distributions.
+The generated plot (Figure 7) in the demographic data exploration report clearly illustrates the overlap of two distributions.
 A closer examination of the value ranges within these distributions hints at the potential mix-up of two distinct units of measurement: ``inches`` and ``feet``.

 .. image:: source/images/height_distribution_before.png
-Figure 1: Histogram showing the distribution of ``Height`` attribute before unit standardisation
+Figure 7: Histogram showing the distribution of ``Height`` attribute before unit standardisation

 To preempt any downstream errors stemming from this mixed measurement scenario, we have rectified the situation to establish uniformity by executing the following commands: